joomengine/jcb-documentation/053-Quick-Subform-Demonstration.md

 The **Formsource** option allows you to load an external XML file defining the subform layout.
 However, this is **optional** in JCB since it already generates XML automatically.

-* Use **Formsource** only if you maintain custom XML outside JCB (for example, an XML file in your component’s `models/forms` folder).
+* Use **Formsource** only if you maintain custom XML outside JCB (for example, an XML file in your component's `models/forms` folder).
 * You can use **either** the `Fields` option **or** `Formsource` — not both.

-If you include a `Formsource`, JCB’s compiler recognizes it and handles it correctly during component compilation.
+If you include a `Formsource`, JCB's compiler recognizes it and handles it correctly during component compilation.

 ---